"THE" LITTLE BIG WORDS OF THE SPIRIT

 Some editorial translation policies such as that of the King James and ESV claim to make a word for word translation (where possible).
 Others such as the NIV admit in their policy that they are interpreting what they think the Bible writers meant in certain passages; this is called “meaning-to-meaning” translating.
 Then there are “paraphrased Bibles” such as The Living Bible that uses “poetic license.”
 Unfortunately, one's theology governs what one thinks the original says.
 This is similar to what the Pharisees were doing when Jesus condemned their leaven of traditions.
 As teachers they were adding their glosses which they called traditions to explain the written Word.
 The fact that they had to debate what these traditions were on certain subjects prove that calling them “traditions” was just a ruse.
 Jesus said, “Beware of it” (Matthew 16:11).

 One of the most abused words in translating the Holy Spirit's words is the definite article “the.”
 I understand that the use of the word “the” was very important in ancient Greek.
 To a certain degree it is also important in English.
 I like Alexander Thomson's illustration of the “definite article the.”
 If one says to you, “I have a book to show you,” you might say, “Show me the book.”
-What you have done is to change an indefinite “a book” to a definite “the book” by using the definite article “THE.”i You have legitimately done this because the book referred to is now to your mind a definite (specific) object.
+What you have done is to change an indefinite “a book” to a definite “the book” by using the definite article “THE.”i You have legitimately done this because the book in referred to, is now to your mind as a definite (specific) object.
 Greek uses the definite article in much the same way.
 It is like taking your finger and pointing to the Thing.ii The Greek language used its Definite Articles with very great precision.
 When an Article is omitted in the Greek language, there is a very good reason.iii

 Paul told the Athenians that seeking the God would not be in vain (Acts 17:27).
 “For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
 Whom therefore ye ignorantly worship, him declare I unto you” (Acts 17:23).
 The KJV translation might suggest to us that the Athenians had erected an altar to the Living God.
 But Paul did not say that.
 The word “the” is not in the original language (the ASV has it correctly).
 It was just an extra altar erected by the pagans who wanted to respect any idol god they might be missing among their hundreds of “deities.”
 The contemporary geographer, Pausanias (I. 1, 4) says that in Athens there were “altars to gods unknown.”iv